andrew/ultimate-awesome/README.md

 - [awesome-python-backend](https://github.com/Eldar1205/awesome-python-backend) - Index for online reading materials in order to learn Python and backend development/engineering concepts from scratch and develop a mastery sufficient for Senior/Principal Backend Engineers and Data Engineers.
 - [awesome-blockchain](https://github.com/hitripod/awesome-blockchain) - Curated list of blockchain, Awesome Awesomeness.
 - [awesome-unikernels](https://github.com/infoslack/awesome-unikernels) - A list about Unikernels.
+- [awesome-kagi-css](https://github.com/kawaiier/awesome-kagi-css) - A collection of custom Kagi themes with screenshots.
 - [awesome-memento](https://github.com/machawk1/awesome-memento) - A list of things related to software, literature, and other content for 🕣 Memento.
 - [tamil-nlp-catalog](https://github.com/narVidhai/tamil-nlp-catalog) - Awesome List of Tamil NLP & AI Resources.
 - [awesome-GLAM-semweb](https://github.com/ncarboni/awesome-GLAM-semweb) - A curated list of various semantic web and linked data resources for heritage, humanities and art history practitioners.